mistydemeo/vox_explainer_history/article.md

 In this scenario, the NIH’s Fauci said, “you don’t try to control [the virus] because it’s already everywhere.”

 Health officials are now in the mitigation phase of the response strategy.
 This involves a focus on social distancing to slow the speed of the outbreak and avoid overwhelming health systems.
 It also involves ramping up public health communications to inform the public about the disease, testing of potential cases to find sick people and their contacts, and capacity in hospitals.

 So hospitals need to be ready with Covid-19 protocols so the disease doesn’t spread from them, and health care workers need to be protected with access to protective equipment such as face masks so they can keep doing their jobs.
 Countries also need plans in place for maintaining supply chains and carrying on with travel and trade.

+The slow rollout of testing in the US, in particular, has made slowing the spread of the virus more difficult.

+An investigation led by the Atlantic found that a little more than 7,000 Covid-19 tests had been performed in the US as of early March — putting the US far behind other developed countries.
+(The Atlantic’s investigation was in partnership with independent researchers.
+The Covid Tracking Project team is now gathering test counts daily.)

+Slowing epidemics is critical in preventing more deaths, as it reduces stress on hospitals and health centers, which can only treat a certain number of patients at a time.
+That’s why “flattening the curve” of the pandemic through social distancing measures is so important.

+As Eliza Barclay and Dylan Scott wrote for Vox: “A disastrous inundation of hospitals can likely be averted with protective measures we’re now seeing more of — closing schools, canceling mass gatherings, working from home, self-quarantine, self-isolation, avoiding crowds — to keep the virus from spreading fast.”

 In the best-case scenario, which has become less likely, this outbreak might look more like H1N1 swine flu.
 When H1N1 was first recognized in 2009 and spread around the world, there were major concerns about its lethality.
 US schools closed, people from North America were quarantined when they arrived in other countries, flights were canceled.
 Not only did those measures fail to contain the virus, Nuzzo said, but it also turned out H1N1 wasn’t all that deadly.

 “Now we’re still living with that virus — it’s one that circulates with every flu season,” Nuzzo explained.

+## 7) Are there any places I shouldn’t go during this outbreak?

+The CDC has issued its highest-level travel alerts for Italy, Iran, South Korea, and China, advising Americans to avoid traveling in these places for the moment.
+These are the countries with the largest known coronavirus outbreaks.
+On March 11, President Donald Trump issued a ban on travel from most of Europe for 30 days.

+But just because a country you plan to visit isn’t on the list right now doesn’t mean it won’t be there tomorrow.
+The outbreak is evolving rapidly, and these advisories are likely to change in the coming days, so keep checking in with the CDC.
+This map and list of travel restrictions from the Council on Foreign Relations is another good resource.

+As Nuzzo told Vox: “I’m more concerned about the unpredictability of the [outbreak] response at this point.
+It would not be fun to go to China and get stuck there somehow.
+And coming back, you’ll be subject to additional screening” or quarantines.

+What if you decide to travel and you’re seated near someone who is coughing or sneezing?
+That’s not very reassuring, but it’s not time to panic, either.
+“The risk of acquiring a respiratory infection through air travel is still extraordinarily low,” Bogoch, who studies how air travel influences the dynamics of outbreaks — including the new coronavirus infection.

+The risk does go up if you happen to be seated within six feet of a person with a respiratory infection.
+But even there, simple proximity doesn’t necessarily mean you’ll catch anything.
+Instead, the more infectious the person is, and the longer you sit near them, the higher your risk.
+If you’re not near the person for very long or they’re not very infectious, the risk is lower.

+Also keep in mind: The travel warnings are not entirely driven by the risk of catching this new virus.
+Airlines have been canceling or scaling back flights, trains have been halted, and countries have been imposing quarantines on travelers and citizens.

-## 9) How is the world responding to this crisis?
+## 8) How is the world responding to this crisis?

 On January 30, the WHO declared the outbreak a global public health emergency, and about a month later said it had become a pandemic.